gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 37 — Prompt Injection وAI Security
+### Day 37 — Prompt Injection & AI Security

-افهم أخطار الـ Prompt Injection وكيف تحمي تطبيقك من الهجمات والـ Jailbreaks.
+Understand the risks of Prompt Injection and how to protect your app from attacks and jailbreaks.

 **`Security`**